 Mineta Transportation Institute - "Rules of the Road" for Personal Transportation Devices (2019) - includes scan of existing regulations

-This resource page is intended to serve as a Shared Mobility information clearinghouse for up-to-date resources and links.
+This page is intended to serve as a Shared Mobility information clearinghouse.

-The NYSAMPO and partner agencies work with the public and private sector to stay informed of transportation trends and technologies and activities taking place in urban areas across New York State and beyond.
-One such technology/activity that is changing the face of transportation is the development of new shared mobility options.
+The NYSAMPO and partner agencies work with the public and private sector to stay informed of emerging transportation trends and technologies in urban areas across New York State and beyond.
+One technology that is changing the face of transportation is the development of shared mobility options.
 Shared mobility is defined as shared use of a vehicle such as a taxi/car service/shuttle, carpooling/vanpooling, public transit, bicycle, scooter or other mode of transportation, with shared micromobility referring specifically to bike share and scooter share.
 While bike share is increasingly common in urban areas and on college campuses across New York State, scooter share is still an evolving mode in the State.

-Shared mobility has shifted transportation away from a system that is centered on private vehicle ownership to a system of mobility as a service.
-Typically, shared mobility services like bike share, car share, scooter share, and transportation network companies such as Uber and Lyft are accessed via an app.
+Shared mobility has shifted transportation away from a system centered on private vehicle ownership to a system of mobility as a service.
+Typically, shared mobility services like bike share, car share, scooter share, and transportation network companies (such as Uber and Lyft) are accessed via an app.
 The proliferation of smartphones and apps has enabled shared mobility companies to grow rapidly in cities across the U.S, including in New York State (see chart below).

 Many shared mobility companies started out focused on a single mode but have evolved and expanded to include multiple modes and technologies.
 More recently, mobility companies and car manufacturers have begun to invest in and test autonomous vehicle technology, as they anticipate a future of shared, autonomous mobility.